 You must arrive at the test centre on time.
 If you arrive late, you will not be allowed to take the test.

 Please check transport and parking in advance because there is no flexibility on admission times.

 The confirmation email from Pearson VUE will provide further information about timings.

-There are two sessions on each test date, morning and afternoon.
-To maintain the security of the test, candidates who take the test during the morning session are not permitted to leave the test area until the afternoon candidates have arrived for their test.
+If you take the test in the morning session, you cannot leave the test area until the afternoon candidates have arrived for their test.

 Pearson VUE uses CCTV cameras to prevent violations of test security.

 You will take the test at a computer workstation.